-Blockchain can do a whole lot more than manage bitcoin.
-Blockchain technology is a digital innovation that is poised to significantly alter financial markets within the next few years, within a cryptographic ecosystem that has the potential to also significantly impact trusted computing activities and therefore cybersecurity concerns as a whole.
-Bitcoin, a digital cryptocurrency that most have heard of.
-Blockchain in fact, as a distributed digital ledger, it can manage almost any type of transaction imaginable, and therein lies its power.
+Blockchain can do a whole lot more than manage Bitcoin.
+Blockchain technology is a digital innovation that is poised to significantly alter financial markets within the next few years within a cryptographic ecosystem that has the potential to also significantly impact trusted computing activities and therefore cybersecurity concerns as a whole.
+Bitcoin is a digital cryptocurrency that most people have heard of.
+Blockchain, in fact, as a distributed digital ledger, can manage almost any type of transaction imaginable, and therein lies its power.

-Introduction – Blockchain technology was first introduced in a white paper entitled: “Bitcoin: A Peer-to-Peer Electronic Cash System,” by Satoshi Nakamoto in 2008.
-Blockchain, Bitcoin, Smart Contracts, AI.
-Probably what they mean and how they can affect our life maybe or maybe not.
-There are many questions and issues surrounding these terms and new technology and this post may answer some of key questions including:
+Blockchain technology was first introduced in a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System” by Satoshi Nakamoto in 2008.
+Blockchain, Bitcoin, smart contracts, and AI are probably what they mean and how they can affect our lives, maybe or maybe not.
+There are many questions and issues surrounding these terms and new technology, and this post may answer some of the key questions, including:

 - No reliance on trust